itsjenm/goit-js-hw-07/README.md

-# Task 1 - Image Gallery
+# 01-gallery.html - Image Gallery
 Created a gallery with the ability to click on its items and view full size images in a modal window.

 ## Technologies